TRaSH-Guides/Guides/includes/cf-descriptions/hdr10plus-boost.md

 <!-- markdownlint-disable MD041-->
 **HDR10+ Boost**<br>

-You have a (Samsung) TV and Media Player Device that supports HDR10+ or you prefer HDR10+.
+You have a (E.g. Samsung) TV and Media Player Device that supports HDR10+ or you prefer HDR10+.
 <!-- markdownlint-enable MD041-->